 PROCESSINGDO NOT CLOSE

-To promote and foster the implementation of evidenced-informed child protection, SEL, and DEIJ strategies in member schools that ensure that teachers, students and their school communities feel safe, supported and able to flourish.
+To promote the implementation of evidenced-informed child protection, mental health and well-being, student support and inclusion, and DEIJ strategies in member schools that ensure that teachers, students, and their school communities feel safe, supported, and able to flourish.

 The growing prevalence and severity of mental health difficulties experienced by both educators and students in our international schools is an issue of significant concern for AISA.
 AISA is increasingly aware of the need to mitigate and redress the high levels of psychological distress experienced by substantial numbers in our community.